artem-spector/JF/doc/plan.md

 ## 10 Dec 2016

 Exceptions in tests caused probably by IntegratioTest that initializes a true JFlop agent, which keeps sending pings when another test clears the indexes.
-Think of a feature that shits down an agent - explicitly in tests, and gradually in real life scenarios.
+Think of a feature that shuts down an agent - explicitly in tests, and gradually in real life scenarios.

 Instrumentation chronological sequence: